AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/edge-side-includes.md

 Some use cases where Edge Side Includes may be useful:

-* Displaying an end user's name, or other information that is unique to an end user
+* Displaying an end user's name, or other information that is unique to an end user.
-* Displaying a list of recent information, such as news articles or stock prices
+* Displaying a list of recent information, such as news articles or stock prices.

 ## ESI syntax {#esi-syntax}